VIU-Metabolomics/imzML_Writer/docs/index.rst

 ============

 .. _msconvertlabel:

 MS Convert
 **********
 On all three versions, imzML Writer relies on MS convert to convert raw instrument data into the open format mzML, requiring a working install.

 On PC, download the latest msconvert release from `ProteoWizard <https://proteowizard.sourceforge.io/download.html>`_ and navigate through the installer.
 Make sure that msconvert is added to the system PATH, either during installation or by following the instructions `here <https://www.eukhost.com/kb/how-to-add-to-the-path-on-windows-10-and-windows-11/>`_.
+For the latest builds of imzML_Writer (`0.27+`), this can also be specified within imzML_Writer by automatically / manually searching for the msconvert installation on your PC.

 On Mac, download  `Docker <https://www.docker.com/products/docker-desktop/>`_ and open up the GUI dashboard.
 Then, you can `download the image for MSconvert <https://hub.docker.com/r/chambm/pwiz-skyline-i-agree-to-the-vendor-licenses>`_ by opening the **Terminal app** and running the command: